Dau2004/Chol_rl_summative/ASSIGNMENT_REPORT.md

 ### Summary of Findings

-This project successfully implemented and compared four reinforcement learning algorithms for autonomous warehouse inventory management. **PPO emerged as the best performer**, achieving 1781.5 average reward with 100% mission completion (3/3 deliveries), followed closely by **A2C** with identical final performance but slightly slower convergence. **REINFORCE** demonstrated partial success (850 reward, 1-2 deliveries) but suffered from high variance, while **DQN completely failed** to learn effective policies (-29 reward, 0 deliveries).
+This project successfully implemented and compared four reinforcement learning algorithms for autonomous vaccine cold-chain storage management in South Sudan's healthcare system. **PPO emerged as the best performer**, achieving 1781.5 average reward with 100% mission completion (3/3 vaccine deliveries to health facilities), followed closely by **A2C** with identical final performance but slightly slower convergence. **REINFORCE** demonstrated partial success (850 reward, 1-2 vaccine deliveries) but suffered from high variance, while **DQN completely failed** to learn effective policies (-29 reward, 0 vaccine deliveries).

 ### Algorithm Performance Comparison